grz0zrg/fas/README.md

 Self-signed certificates are provided in case you compile/run it with SSL.
 (Note: This is useless for many reasons and HTTP should _**ALWAYS**_ be the prefered protocol for online Fragment application, this is explained in [this issue](https://github.com/grz0zrg/fas/issues/1).)

-**You can stop the application by pressing any keys while it is running.**
+**You can stop the application by pressing any keys while it is running on Windows or by sending SIGINT (Ctrl+C etc.) under Unix systems.**

 https://www.fsynth.com